mehulmakwana08/Chat-App/README.md

  Chat messages smoothly fade in, enhancing the user experience.
 # User Notifications:
  Users receive notifications when others join or leave the chat.
+# File Sharing:
+ Users can share files within the chat.
+# Emoji Support:
+ Users can send and receive emojis in their messages.
+# Private Messaging:
+ Users can send private messages to each other.
+# Typing Indicators:
+ Show indicators when a user is typing a message.

 # Technologies Used